-Orthodox Africa is dedicated to facilitating Orthodox missions in Kenya and their desire to inform the world of the work that God is doing in the building up of the Orthodox Church in Kenya.
+Orthodox Africa is dedicated to facilitating Orthodox missions in Africa and their desire to inform the world of the work that God is doing in the building up of the Orthodox Church in Africa.

 In the fall of 2015, our founder and director, Fr.
 Silouan (Brown) began thinking of ways that he could personally help the different Orthodox missions in Africa.
 He soon realized that many scams were operating out of that area, and it was difficult – if not impossible – for the average person to know which cries for help were legitimate and which were not.

 It was in light of this realization that Fr.
 Silouan decided to contact an Orthodox mission in Kenya which had been previously visited by another Orthodox missionary.
 But what could he do to help?